 I think it’s time we all joined together to find some new terminology.

-On the same recent flight mentioned earlier, I was told of a U.S State Department bulletin warning travelers to Johannesburg’s Tambo International Airport of thieves and muggers posing as taxi operators, an unsettling possibility.
+On the flight mentioned earlier, I was told of a U.S State Department bulletin, warning travelers to Johannesburg’s Tambo International Airport of thieves and muggers posing as taxi operators, an unsettling possibility.

-As I carefully deliberated over my transportation options upon arrival, a friendly young driver approached and offered a ride to my hotel at a reasonable price.
-I searched for any clues in his appearance – a ridiculous and futile exercise – then followed him out to his car, which had an illuminated “taxi” sign perched on its rooftop, a good sign indeed.
+As I carefully deliberated over my transportation options upon arrival, a friendly young man approached me and offered a ride to my hotel at a reasonable price.
+I searched for any clues in his appearance – a ridiculous and futile exercise – then followed him out to his car, which had an illuminated “taxi” sign perched on its rooftop, a very good sign indeed.

 When he asked about the purpose of my visit, I cryptically replied, “Shooting animals,” just as he reached for my luggage and opened the trunk.

 Before the trunk was closed, I reached for my oversized camera pack and said casually, “No thanks, but I’d prefer to keep the guns up front with me.”

 For more great information on new images, gear reviews, book projects, and photography workshops and tours, Sign Up For Our Newsletter.